jcfranco/uc-2017-customizing-widgets/slides/index.md

 What have we learned? <!-- .element: class="fragment" data-fragment-index="1" -->

-- View <!-- .element: class="fragment" data-fragment-index="2" -->
+- Views <!-- .element: class="fragment" data-fragment-index="2" -->
   - Face of the widget <!-- .element: class="fragment" data-fragment-index="3" -->
   - Renders the viewModel brains <!-- .element: class="fragment" data-fragment-index="4" -->
-  - Separation allows easy framework integration <!-- .element: class="fragment" data-fragment-index="5" -->
+  - View separation allows framework integration <!-- .element: class="fragment" data-fragment-index="5" -->
-- Demo <!-- .element: class="fragment" data-fragment-index="6" -->
-  - Where to get widget info in the API <!-- .element: class="fragment" data-fragment-index="7" -->
+  - Where to find View info in the API <!-- .element: class="fragment" data-fragment-index="6" -->
-  - How to create a custom view in another framework <!-- .element: class="fragment" data-fragment-index="8" -->
+  - How to create a custom view in another framework <!-- .element: class="fragment" data-fragment-index="7" -->

 ---